DunedinJS/typescript-nodejs-intro/README.md

 ## TypeScript

-Why TypeScript?
-Because it lets us use use the latest JavaScript features and provides types which can make code much less error prone.
-Types are optional and  very intelligently which makes them unobtrusive.

 Take a look at the source files `app.ts` and `greet.ts`.

 There are two important things to note about the code:

 1. The `greet.ts` module is imported into `app.ts` with `import greet from './greet'` syntax.

     Node.js does not yet support ES module syntax.
-It only supports CommonJS style which is like `const greet = require('./greet')`.
+It only supports CommonJS style which looks like `const greet = require('./greet')`.

     TypeScript uses `import` and `export` syntax for modules but the compiler is configured to output the module syntax which Node.js supports.